loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 The second argument, $k$, is the continuation function.

-A module consists of a list of definitions, where a definition is a top-level function.
+A module consists of a list of definitions.
 A definition consists of a name, a type, and a value.
 The distinction between values and commands is the most interesting aspect.
 Commands come into play in the bodies of lambdas.
 Commands consist of let-bindings, case-expressions, or function calls.
 Note that the only way to